 One in five new smartphones will be NFC-enabled by 2014, which amounts to about 300 million units, according to estimates by Juniper Research.
 Phone companies will introduce the service in 20 countries before the end of the year, mostly in western Europe and North America, the researcher has said.

-Europe has missed out on the “most promising” mobile- phone payment initiatives because the region lacks a regulatory framework for the technology, European Union regulators have said, citing initiatives by Visa Inc. (V), Google and Apple Inc. (AAPL)
+Europe has missed out on the “most promising” mobile- phone payment initiatives because the region lacks a regulatory framework for the technology, European Union regulators have said, citing initiatives by Visa Inc. (V:US), Google and Apple Inc. (AAPL:US)

 Visa last year agreed to license its mobile-payment technology to Google to be incorporated into the design of a new smartphone.